Mikuláš Bakaľa

-Mikuláš Bakaľa (born 4 January 2001) is a Slovak professional footballer who plays as a defensive midfielder for Polish I liga club Polonia Bytom.
+Mikuláš Bakaľa (born 4 January 2001) is a Slovak professional footballer who plays as a defensive midfielder for Slovak club Dukla Banská Bystrica.

 Club career

 Železiarne Podbrezová

 Bakaľa made his professional debut for Železiarne Podbrezová against Slovan Bratislava on 16 July 2022.

 International career

 Bakaľa was first recognised with a Slovak senior national team nomination in November 2022 by Francesco Calzona, being listed as an alternate for two friendly fixtures against Montenegro and Marek Hamšík's retirement match against Chile.
 He remained in the position of an alternate for prospective national team players' training camp in early December.